If you are breastfeeding and have symptoms of or confirmed COVID-19, take steps to avoid spreading the virus to your baby:

 For additional information on pregnancy and breastfeeding from the Centers for Disease Control, click here.

 The healthiest food for a newborn is milk from their mother.
 But when a mom is unable to provide her own breast milk, milk from a healthy donor who donated to the milk bank is the next best thing.
-Because the health of babies is so important, Bronson made a decision to open one of only 24 non-profit milk banks in North America.
+Because the health of babies is so important, in 2006 Bronson made a decision to open a non-profit milk bank.
 Our team screens, collects, processes and distributes donated human milk not only to infants in our own neonatal intensive care unit, but to hospitals throughout the nation.
 Bronson is an accredited milk bank by the Human Milk Banking Association of North America (HMBANA).

 Advantages of Breast Milk for Babies